Ernst Johann von Biron: Duke of Courland and Semigallia

-Staircase in Rundale Palace, Biron's residence in Rundale, Latvia.
+Staircase in Rundāle Palace, Biron's residence in Rundāle Parish, Latvia.

 The climax of his elevation occurred in June 1737 when, on the extinction of the line of Kettler, the nobility ('estates') of Courland were arm-twisted into electing Biron as their reigning duke.
 Anna had been the wife of the penultimate duke, whose successor, his uncle Ferdinand, died childless in that year.
 The Kettler dynasty being now extinct, the estates were called upon to elect a new duke, and Anna proposed Biron.
 He was almost as unpopular in Courland and Semigallia as in Russia, and the estates were mortified at the prospect of this upstart holding sway over them, but the will of the empress could not be easily gainsaid.
 Still, it was found necessary to supply large sums of money, smuggled into Courland and Semigallia in the shape of bills payable in Amsterdam to bearer, in order to persuade the electors to fall in with Anna's choice.
 There was another complication: the duchy of Courland and Semigallia was then in dispute between Poland and Lithuania and Russia.
 Russian armies were employed to place Augustus III, Elector of Saxony, on the Polish throne.
 In return, the Elector promised that Biron would be invested with the duchy of Courland and Semigallia.
 The Emperor Charles VI, subordinating everything to his Pragmatic Sanction, readily countenanced these violent acts, and the king of Prussia was bought by certain territorial concessions.
 The investiture took place in 1739 at Warsaw by authority of the Polish king and senate.